Skip to main content

 ORDS (Oracle REST Data Service) cannot use a full .pem file.
 Copy the .pem file to server.crt, then edit and remove the private key section from the .crt file.
 This includes the '-----BEGIN RSA PRIVATE KEY-----' and '-----END RSA PRIVATE KEY-----' lines.

-Additionally, ORDS requires a .der formatted private key file, so the server.key file used by apache, must be converted to .der format:
+Additionally, ORDS requires a PKCS#8 formatted private key file, so if you have the PKCS#1 formated server.key file used by apache, must be converted to .der format:

 systemctl restart amcom_httpd.service